apache/kudu/faq.md

 In this case, a simple `INSERT INTO TABLE some_kudu_table SELECT * FROM some_csv_table` does the trick.

-You can also use Kudu's MapReduce OutputFormat to load data from HDFS, HBase, or any other data store that has an InputFormat.
+You can also use Kudu's Spark integration to load data from or any other Spark compatible data store.

 No tool is provided to load data directly into Kudu's on-disk data format.
 We have found that for many workloads, the insert performance of Kudu is comparable